leifbr/f5certlabs/docs/class2/module07/lab1.rst

 Priority Groups Lab
 -------------------

-Let’s look at priority groups.
-In this scenario we will treat the .13 server as if it was is in a disaster recovery site that can be reached over a backhaul.
-To maintain at least two members in the pool for redundancy and load our customer would like to use it during maintenance periods or if one to the two other pool members fails.
+Let's look at priority groups.
+In this scenario we will treat the 10.1.20.13 server as if it was is in a disaster recovery site that can be reached over a backhaul.
+You want to maintain at least two members in the pool for redundancy and load.
+You would traffic to be distributed t0 10.1.20.13 only during maintenance of one on the two primary servers or if one to the two other pool members fails.

 ..
 NOTE::